0riginaln0/astra-trails/README.md

 - [Middleware basics](middleware-basic): Introducing pattern for middleware

 ## Templating
-- [Templating with Tera](templating-tera): Example of static and dynamic templates
 - [Templating with Lustache](templating-lua): Mustache templates in pure Lua
+- Templating with MiniJinja: TODO

 ## Something else

 # Contribution
 Please feel free to send us PRs of your outstanding use cases!

+# Deprecated

+Up to v0.21
+- [Templating with Tera](templating-tera): Example of static and dynamic templates